mapbender/mapbender-documentation/en/book/templates.rst

    app/console assets:install web --symlink --relative

-Now your template should show up in the list.
+Now your template should show up in the template list when you create a new application.

+You can change the template for existing applications in the table *mb_core_application* in column *template*.

+For the WorkshopDemoBundle you can change *Mapbender\CoreBundle\Template\Fullscreen* to *Workshop\DemoBundle\WorkshopDemoBundle*.